 The corresponding "ow" was a tad quieter than before.

 Asuka was just about able to force her lips downwards, but she couldn't deny that the corners of her lips had a more inherently upward tendency.

-"I guess I don't mind having saved the world," Asuka decided.
-Shinji found himself agreeing.
+"I don't mind saving the world," Asuka decided.

 They walked towards the sky, shining blue.
 Shining, full of light.

 EPISODE TWO: A Walk Home

 You see, Mr. Suzuhara himself was being held.
 Being held in a classroom.
 A history classroom.

 Soon enough, a voice entered the fray: "Doodling is not permitted in the class".
 Hikari's eyes, each containing their own black circle, bore into the depths of Toji's soul.
 Facing the abyss, Toji refused to blink.

 "Do what Hikari tells you stooge!"
 Exclaimed a righteous red head.